tlwilliams895/gis-devops/docs/_sources/Walkthroughs/aws-rds-vpc/index.rst.txt

 4. An Internet Gateway needs to be attached to your VPC.
 5. There needs to be a custom route directing traffic from `0.0.0.0/0` to your Internet Gateway.

-`Here <https://aws.amazon.com/premiumsupport/knowledge-center/ec2-linux-ssh-troubleshooting/>`_ is an AWS Article on Troubleshooting SSH `connections  if you have any trouble.
+Refer to the `AWS Article on Troubleshooting SSH connections <https://aws.amazon.com/premiumsupport/knowledge-center/ec2-linux-ssh-troubleshooting/>`_ if you have any trouble.

 Goals
 =====